Animal material depots holding meat and game

 - apply protective coverings.

-If your depot holds animal material intended for human consumption, the requirements you need to meet are set out in the following Animal Products Notice (which came into effect on 1 April 2016).
+If your depot holds animal material intended for human consumption, the requirements you need to meet are set out in the Animal Products Notice: Specifications for Products Intended for Human Consumption.
 Part 12 is especially relevant.

-MPI maintains a searchable register of all listed animal material depots:
+MPI keeps a list of all animal material depots.